Steve-Fenton/jekyll-boilerplate/README.md

 # Jekyll Boilerplate

-A boilerplate Jekyll site with its own theme.
+An opinionated boilerplate Jekyll site with its own theme, which allows you to set up a Jekyll site with minimal plugins.

+The theme has variables you can use to customize it, or you can use it as a starting point to create a custom theme.

+The YAML headers have custom properties that give you more control over how items are displayed.

 ## Minimal plugins